kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/environments/cloud-env.md

 ### Description
 This example shows how to deploy monitoring tools (prometheus, grafana and node exporter) for KubeStellar components (core and edge regions) - see architecture image above.
 Prometheus server is deployed in the core region running the KCP server alongside the components for KubeStellar.
-A Prometheus agent is deployed in the edge regions running the edge pclusters
+A Prometheus agent is deployed in the edge regions running the workload execution clusters.

-1. Create your hosts file with the list of target hosts (KCP server & Edge pclusters)
+1. Create your hosts file with the list of target hosts (KCP server & workload execution cluster)

 ```
 [kcp-server]
 192.168.56.2

-[edge-pclusters]
+[workload-execution-clusters]
 192.160.56.10
 192.160.56.12
 ```